 In a large bowl, mix the spelt flour, all purpose flour, and salt together.
 Mix the water and honey in another bowl.

 Mix the water and honey mixture with the flours until it starts to combine.
 Add the sourdough starter and continue to mix with your hand or a wooden spoon until it forms into a ball of dough.
 It will be wet and sticky.

 If you want to develop the gluten a little more, you can knead it by hand for about two more minutes, but it's not necessary.

 Scrape the dough from the sides of the bowl and add it to the bottom of the dough.
+Give the dough a fold as shown in the photos.
 Cover with plastic wrap and let ferment for 10-12 hours in a warm spot in your kitchen until doubled in size.

 Line a large salad bowl (or bowl of that size) with linen couche or two clean kitchen towels.
-Sift lots of spelt flour on the couche or towels to prevent the dough from sticking.
+Sift lots of spelt flour or all purpose flour on the couche or towels to prevent the dough from sticking.
+The all purpose flour will lend a prettier top.
 Place the shaped dough bottom side up and wrap thoroughly in plastic wrap to prevent air holes from getting in.

 Let the dough ferment again for 10-12 hours in a warm spot in your kitchen until it's doubled in size.
 You can also choose to slow fermentation down even more and put it in your fridge for up to 24 hours.
 Once you pull it out of the fridge, if it's not doubled in size, then ferment it at room temp for about 2-3 hours.

 Baking the Spelt Sourdough

 Preheat the oven to 450 degrees and place a sheet pan, or oven-safe skillet on the bottom rack to allow it to heat up.